folegandroso/bitcoin-association-switzerland/statutes.md

 (3) The resignation of a member is possible any time and is effected by notification to the Board.

-(4) Dismissal of a member is permissible in cases of gross misconduct by resolution of the Members‘ Assembly.
+(4) Exclusion of a member from the Association is permissible in cases of gross misconduct by resolution of the Members‘ Assembly.

 ## Art.
 3 Bodies of the Association